hallmatthewp/movie_ratings_stats/README.md

 Statistics to provide:

-* Total of all ratings received
+* Count of all ratings received
 * Average rating for each Movie
-* Total ratings per Movie
+* Total number of ratings per Movie
 * Average ratings per second

 Extra credit: